fisherthewol/theeuukBlog/content/SantanderDNS.md

     $ resolvectl query --legend=true retail.santander.co.uk
     retail.santander.co.uk: resolve call failed: DNSSEC validation failed: failed-auxiliary

-Watching the logs (with `journalctl -u systemd-resolved -f`) also tells us that `DNSSEC validation failed for question retail.lbi.santander.uk IN A: failed-auxiliary`; so the CNAME from `retail.santander...` is fine, but when we get to `retail.lbi.santander.uk`, DNSSEC validation fails. *Ok, sure, but* we'd expect `DNSSEC=allow-downgrade` to mean we can at least bypass DNSSEC if it isn't enabled, and yet...
+Watching the logs (with `journalctl -u systemd-resolved -f`) also tells us that `DNSSEC validation failed for question retail.lbi.santander.uk IN A: failed-auxiliary`; so the CNAME from `retail.santander.co.uk` is fine, but when we get to `retail.lbi.santander.uk`, DNSSEC validation fails. *Ok, sure, but* we'd expect `DNSSEC=allow-downgrade` to mean we can at least bypass DNSSEC if it isn't enabled, and yet...

     #!console
     # With DNSSEC=allow-downgrade